payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

     <tr>
       <td>
-        txnid\
+        txnid
         **mandatory**
       </td>

       <td>
         `varchar` This parameter is known as Transaction ID (or Order ID).
-It is the order reference number generated at your (Merchant’s) end.
+It is the order reference number generated at your (Merchant's) end.
 It is an identifier that you (merchant) would use to track a particular order.
 If a transaction using a particular transaction ID has already been successful at PayU, the usage of the same Transaction ID again would fail.
-Hence, you must post us a unique transaction ID for every new transaction.\
+Hence, you must post us a unique transaction ID for every new transaction.
         `Character limit`: 25

-        * \*Note\*\*: Ensure that the transaction ID sent to us has not been successful earlier.
-In case of this duplication, the customer would get an error of ‘duplicate Order ID.’
+        **Note**: Ensure that the transaction ID sent to us has not been successful earlier.
+In case of this duplication, the customer would get an error of 'duplicate Order ID.'
       </td>

       <td>